rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 Like I said, all weapons and boosts have different events IDs on different surfaces.
 That's why you must identify the exact event/s.

+**NOTE:** "ns_print_played_sounds 1" will show you every event ID.
+Not just in-match ones.
+* For example the sound when you move the cursor to an option it will be "menu_focus", and clicking sound will be "menu_accept" or main menu music "mainmenu_music"
+* These are just examples, you can find any EventID and change them with the method I will explain here.

 ## • It's time to make the mod itself.
 When you successfully identified your event, and i assume you have your sound file ready.